optimalboar576/cymirCNV/README.md

 - ✔ Matching columns: The sample IDs must be identical in both miRNA and gene expression datasets.
 - ✔ For optimal performance and meaningful insights, it is recommended to use a filtered subset of the expression data containing only differentially expressed miRNAs (DEMs) and differentially expressed genes (DEGs).
 Additionally, the data should be properly normalized to ensure accurate correlation analysis.
 Constructing a correlation network using the entire count dataset is not only computationally intensive but may also introduce noise, reducing the biological relevance of the results.

-## 4. Running cymiRCNV in Cytoscape
+## 4. Running cymirCNV in Cytoscape
 ### Step 1: Load the Expression Data
 - Open Cytoscape.
-- Navigate to Apps → cymiRCNV.
+- Navigate to Apps → cymirCNV.
 - Select the miRNA expression file (CSV).
 - Select the gene expression file (CSV).
 - Click Open – a preview of the data will be displayed.